joseph-a-levine/authoring/_older/february_2025.md

 {% newthought "Gwern on a Napoleon quote" %}, and what the emperor's thoughts [imply about AI development](https://www.reddit.com/r/ControlProblem/comments/1i9qt53/comment/m95avyf/).
 Entertaining, but mostly implies Sam Altman is just really bad at [picking quotes](https://www.reddit.com/r/ControlProblem/comments/1i9qt53/comment/m9akwq6/).

 {% newthought "Also Gwern, on how the economy" %} and society will adapt to AI advancements:

-"Personally, my conclusion has long been that the economy & society are _so_ rigid that most such arrangements will remain largely intact even if they are dead men walking, and the pace of AI progress is so rapid that you should basically ignore any argument of the form 'but we still have human teachers, therefore, AGI can't be real'."
+> Personally, my conclusion has long been that the economy & society are _so_ rigid that most such arrangements will remain largely intact even if they are dead men walking, and the pace of AI progress is so rapid that you should basically ignore any argument of the form 'but we still have human teachers, therefore, AGI can't be real'.

 And compare Tyler Cowen on the release of R1: "A big day, most of all for Africa."
 The most important thing I learned from R1 is that a model *or better* of this quality will always be available to everyone, so in the "open source is good for Africa" sense, I agree with Cowen.
 But more importantly is the relative under-development of developing countries, and the relative malleability of their economic structures.

 {% newthought "Keynes on Newton" %}, [delivered posthumously](https://mathshistory.st-andrews.ac.uk/Extras/Keynes_Newton/):

-"Newton was not the first of the age of reason.
+> Newton was not the first of the age of reason.
 He was the last of the magicians, the last of the Babylonians and Sumerians, the last great mind which looked out on the visible and intellectual world with the same eyes as those who began to build our intellectual inheritance rather less than 10,000 years ago.
-Isaac Newton, a posthumous child bom with no father on Christmas Day, 1642, was the last wonderchild to whom the Magi could do sincere and appropriate homage."
+Isaac Newton, a posthumous child bom with no father on Christmas Day, 1642, was the last wonderchild to whom the Magi could do sincere and appropriate homage.

 {% newthought "Related to the Tony Tulathimutte" %}, three SFW links on porn: (1) [think about social media](https://www.programmablemutter.com/p/were-getting-the-social-media-crisis) like porn marketing: consumers want different things from customers; (2) *LA Weekly*'s porn journalist [writes about](https://logicmag.io/play/my-stepdad's-huge-data-set/) porn and data; (3) PornHub's 2024 [year in review](https://www.pornhub.com/insights/2024-year-in-review).